openstack/openstacksdk/CONTRIBUTING.rst

 .. index::
    single: license; agreement

-In order to contribute to the python-openstacksdk project, you need to have signed OpenStack's contributor's agreement.
+In order to contribute to the openstacksdk project, you need to have signed OpenStack's contributor's agreement.

 Please read `DeveloperWorkflow`_ before sending your first patch for review.